What to Wear in Punta Cana: Packing List for the Dominican Republic

 The Dominican Republic is an island paradise.
-Pack for sand, sun, and adventure.
+Pack your backpack for sand, sun, and adventure.
 Leave your laptop at home.

 It was my husband’s first Caribbean island and our first beach holiday together.
 In 2007 we spent one week in the Punta Cana sunshine enjoying blue water, palm trees and the island vibe.
 Together, we had our first parasailing experience, our first time on a jet ski, and our first time at an all-inclusive resort.
 We chatted to the regulars on the beach, shopped at the local markets, and ate our weight in local delicacies.
 Complete with friendly attitudes, beautiful beaches, postcard-perfect palm trees, island fun and weather that was better than we could have imagined, the Dominican Republic kept our beach hearts happy.

 Like any other Caribbean destination, you can choose to stick to the resorts or adventure further afield.
 If you’re cruising into the Dominican Republic consider heading away from the ports and delving further to find the true island life.
 If traveling by air and staying at a mega or local resort, be sure to allow for some wandering time moving past tourist boundaries to see how the locals live.
 Chat to those who know, ditch the ‘by the guide book’ suggestions, and hit the road to find even more beautiful beaches and far more genuine eats.

 Located in the sunny Caribbean, on the eastern portion of the island of Hispaniola, the Dominican Republic is a popular vacation spot for global travelers.
 Whether you’re up for those chill days at the beach, gathering your girlfriends for a night at the clubs or exploring natural elements to your heart’s content – DR’s got you covered.

 Here’s your Dominican Republic packing list:

 - 3-5 pairs of socks

 - 1 nice outfit for going out or cruise ship dinners